LearnClash vs Trivia Crack: Best Quiz Duel App [2026]

 Is LearnClash free to play?

 LearnClash is free to download and play.
 The free tier includes unlimited duels, all topics, and ELO rankings with zero ads.
-Premium ($2.99/week, $7.99/month, or $39.99/year) unlocks advanced statistics, streak freezes, and exclusive rewards.
+Premium ($7.99/month or $59.99/year with a 7-day free trial) unlocks advanced statistics, streak freezes, and exclusive rewards.

 How does LearnClash generate questions?